The Moving Child Films I, II and III

 Movement matters.

-By moving, children learn to communicate, express feelings, heal trauma, make friends, and thrive in the world.
+By moving, children learn to play, communicate, express feelings, heal from adverse experiences, make friends, and thrive in the world.
 How a child moves indicates their developmental stage and communicates their needs.
-Healthy neurology, shaped by important early sensory and movement experiences in relationship with caregivers, is what supports a child in all learning and developmental tasks.
+Healthy neurology, shaped by important early sensory and movement experiences in relationship with caregivers is what supports a child in all learning and developmental tasks.
 This neurology is significantly shaped by movement and touch in our early years.

 Children need to move, but HOW?

-Children must learn to move dynamically, with full bodied, three-dimensional feelingful movement, to be able to cope with different environments and challenges at different ages.
-By exploring dynamic movement, a child learns to switch easily from accelerating to decelerating, big to small, loud to quiet, angry to happy, up to down, tense to relaxed, side to side and all other movement potential.
-This is a part of their ability to self-regulate.
-Dance is particularly helpful for self-regulation and for a multitude of physical, emotional, cognitive and social learning.
+Children must learn to move dynamically, with full bodied, three-dimensional self-connected feelingful movement, in order to successfully cope with different environments and challenges at different ages.
+By exploring dynamic movement, a child learns to switch easily from accelerating to decelerating, expanding and condensing in space, voluming loud to quiet, moving from angry to happy, up to down, tense to relaxed, side to side and all other movement potential and polarities, supporting self-regulation.
+Dance is particularly helpful for a multitude of physical, emotional, cognitive and social learning.

 Kids are getting “stuck.”

-Statistics show that not only are children not moving enough, they are not moving in the ways they need to move from early infancy onward, dynamically.
-Research indicates that this contributes to an increase in rates of coordination disorders, learning disabilities, hyperactivity, sensory disorders and emotional disturbance in children.
+Statistics show that not only are children not moving enough, they are not moving in the ways they need to move dynamically from early infancy onward.
+Infants are also being placed in contraptions that restrict movement development.
+Lack of integrated developmental movement can contribute to coordination disorders, learning disabilities, hyperactivity, sensory disorders and emotional disturbance in children.
 Though these issues may be visible, many are not easy for caregivers to identify.
 Lots of kids are getting “stuck,” but they need not stay that way!
+Our films offer new awareness, tools and understanding.

 The presence and movement of adults matters!

-The first Moving Child Film: Supporting Early Development through Movement is not just about the moving child’s early development, it’s also about adults in Western culture reclaiming their connection with their own body and movement as a resource for parenting and teaching and how that impacts children.
-We can help get ourselves and our kids “unstuck”!
+The first Moving Child Film: Supporting Early Development through Movement is not just about the moving child’s early development, it’s also about adults in Western culture reclaiming their connection with their own body and movement as a resource for parenting and teaching and how that impacts their own health as well as their availability to and connection with their children.
 Everyone has a birthright to movement.
-As we accept the invitation from children to move with them, and to revive dynamic expressive movement in our families, we reclaim the relationship between our body and our full humanity, and in doing so our children will thrive.
+As we accept the invitation from children to move with them, and to revive dynamic expressive movement in our families, we reclaim the relationship between our body and our full humanity.

 Drawing on the knowledge of…